 \section{Moduli of stable pairs with multi-sections over a nodal curve}

-In this section, we introduce a notion of $\delta$-stabilty for a pair $(E,\alpha)$ of a coherent sheaf $E$ and a multi-section $\alpha:\cO_C^{\oplus n}\to E$ over a polarized nodal curve.
+In this section, we review the notion of $\delta$-stability for a pair $(E,\alpha)$ of a coherent sheaf $E$ and a multi-section $\alpha:\cO_C^{\oplus n}\to E$ over a polarized nodal curve.
 We construct a projective moduli scheme of $\delta$-semistable pairs $(E,\alpha)$ over $C$ via geometric invariant theory.
 This type of construction is standard by now thanks to \cite{Huybrechts} and we will closely follow \cite{HL2}.